 Your Invitation To Respond

 The time is now.
-The new deadline from the Federal Government is October 15.
 Help shape your future, and your community’s future, by responding to the 2020 Census.

 Most households received their invitation to respond to the 2020 Census between March 12 – 20.
 These official Census Bureau mailings will include detailed information and a Census ID for completing the Census online.